frida/frida-swift-bridge/README.md

 ## Requirements

-- Currently supports arm64(e) Darwin only
+- arm64(e) Darwin platforms
-- Tested apps must be build using Swift 5.0+
+- Apps built using Swift 5.0+

 ## Getting started
 The bridge comes bundled with Frida as of v15.1.0.
 That means it's as simple as [installing Frida](https://frida.re/docs/installation/), then: